aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 The following encapsulates member roles for Hinterland.

-[Aaron Pham](https://aarnphm.xyz) will take the lead role for the team and acts as [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) for `tinymorph`.
-They will be responsible for overall project management, communication among course instructors, supervisor, as well as providing support to the rest of the team
+[Aaron Pham](https://aarnphm.xyz) will serve as the Project Lead, responsible for coordinating all aspects of the project.
+This includes managing communication with course instructors and the project supervisor, setting priorities, facilitating team alignment, and supporting other members across different components.

 Notetakers will be responsible for taking notes during meetings, lectures during the working week, and this role will be rotated among team members on a four week basis.
 The following can be used: